trafico/trafico-multiagente/readme.txt

 ======== Description of branches ========
-* Master: Just dummie classes.
+* Master: Just dummy classes.
-* Test: Just dummie classes.
+* Test: Just dummy classes.
 * Develop: Classes developed to Jadex 2.3, without integration of agents in the environment, just test agents with interction with others of the same type but not with other types.